-- a) Building Trades Fund: In the Province of Nova Scotia for work on Cape Breton Island, and in the Province of Newfoundland and Labrador, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out at the beginning of the applicable Provincial Appendix. - Building Trades Fund: In the Province of Saskatchewan, the Employer shall contribute an amount in cents per hour worked, including waiting and reporting time, for all employees covered by this Agreement in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out at the beginning of the Provincial Appendix.
-Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1/2 or 2) - b) Union Promotion Fund: In the Provinces of Nova Scotia (Mainland) & Prince Edward Island, Nova Scotia (Cape Breton), New Brunswick, Ontario, Manitoba, and Saskatchewan, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out at the beginning of the applicable Provincial Appendix.
+a) Building Trades Fund: In the Province of Nova Scotia for work on Cape Breton Island, and in the Province of Newfoundland and Labrador, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the applicable Provincial Appendix.

+Building Trades Fund: In the Province of Saskatchewan, the Employer shall contribute an amount in cents per hour worked, including waiting and reporting time, for all employees covered by this Agreement in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Provincial Appendix.
+Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1/2 or 2)

+b) Union Promotion Fund: In the Provinces of Nova Scotia (Mainland) & Prince Edward Island, Nova Scotia (Cape Breton), New Brunswick, Ontario, Manitoba, and Saskatchewan, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by this Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the applicable Provincial Appendix.
 Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1/2 or 2).
 (Note: This fund includes contributions to the Boilermaker L.E.A.P.
 Program.
 The contribution in Ontario also includes legislated funding to the Ontario Construction Secretariat.)

-Dob Promotion Fund: In the Province of Newfoundland and Labrador, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by the Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out at the beginning of the Provincial Appendix.
+c) Job Promotion Fund: In the Province of Newfoundland and Labrador, the Employer shall contribute an amount in cents-per-hour worked, including waiting and reporting time, for all employees covered by the Agreement, in an amount and on the effective dates shown in the Wage and Benefit Schedule as set out in the Provincial Appendix.
 Contributions on all overtime hours shall be doubled.
 Notwithstanding Article 34.02, the contributions are to be forwarded to the "Boilermakers' National Benefits Funds (Canada)".